NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 $ ls
 ```

-It should show you that you have 0 files, or not show you anything at all because you don't have any data there as of yet!
+I have a lot of files in my /data/\$USER directory, but this command may not show anything at all if you don't have any data there as of yet!

 Let's bring in a data folder from a different location on the cluster to our designated area by using the `cp` (**copy**) command. **Copy and paste the following command** all the way from `cp` and including the period symbol at the end `.`: